-The organisation should require contractors working on its behalf to demonstrate that person(s) doing work under its control have the requisite competence and training for COVID-19.
+The organization should require contractors working on its behalf to demonstrate that person(s) doing work under its control have the requisite competence and training for COVID-19.

-Provide information training to employees on the following:
+Provide information to employees on the following:

 - Signs and symptoms of COVID-19.
 See section 3.2. - How COVID-19 is spread.
-See section 3.3. - Cleaning routines and hygiene controls (including respiratory hygiene, cough etiquette and handwashing and physical distancing). - Use of Personal Protection Equipment (PPE) and medical equipment (e.g. thermometers, disposable gloves, masks, and disinfectants) as relevant. - What to do if an employee or a member of the public becomes unwell and believe they have been exposed to COVID-19. (see 3.6.1) - When individuals in the workplace have had contact with a confirmed case of COVID-19. - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19. - Rubbish disposal, including tissues. - Travel Restrictions (see 4.3.3). - Restricted movement Advice. - Familiarising key staff with the COVID-19 plan (see 4.1). - Cross-training workers and establish covering arrangements to minimise disruptions.
+See section 3.3. - Cleaning routines and hygiene controls (including respiratory hygiene, cough etiquette, handwashing and physical distancing). - Use of Personal Protection Equipment (PPE) and medical equipment (e.g. thermometers, disposable gloves, masks, and disinfectants) as relevant. - What to do if an employee or a member of the public becomes unwell and believe they have been exposed to COVID-19.
+See section 3.8.1. - When individuals in the workplace have had contact with a confirmed case of COVID-19. - Cleaning offices and public spaces where there are suspected or confirmed cases of COVID-19. - Rubbish disposal, including tissues. - Travel Restrictions.
+(See section 4.3.3). - Restricted movement Advice. - Familiarising key staff with the COVID-19 plan.
+(See section 4.1). - Cross-training workers and establish covering arrangements to minimise disruptions.